-The Unlocking Stories Project (USP) - a major regeneration and expansion of our site - is the heart of this Forward Plan.
-We have a unique opportunity to make our site bigger and better, and we have enough funding to get started.
-As our designs develop we will build the additional support we need.
+The Unlocking Stories Project (USP) - a major regeneration and expansion of our site - is the heart of the current Forward Plan.
+We have a unique opportunity to make our site bigger and better, and we have enough funding to have made a solid start.
+As our designs continue to develop, we aim to build the additional support we need.

-The radical physical change of USP will be the embodiment of a greater organisational evolution, accelerating a journey that has been underway since 2016.
-Delivering USP will help make us a more welcoming, inclusive, diverse, and equitable organisation (WIDE), deepening our engagement with audiences close by and - digitally - around the world.
+However, whilst the radical physical change of USP does matter, it is important to recognise that this will be the embodiment of a greater organisational evolution, accelerating a journey that has been underway since 2016.
+We are working to be a more welcoming, inclusive, diverse, and equitable organisation (WIDE), deepening our engagement with audiences close by and - digitally - around the world.

-Our clear-minded commitment to creativity and its connection to wellbeing will be revealed through our collections both in new displays and programmes, before, during and after the delivery of USP.
-All we do will be rooted in our collection and location and the positive legacy of Roald Dahl's creative work.
-USP and the Museum of the future is about what we can do for and with our audiences, helping to unlock stories with, by and for everyone.
+Our clear-minded commitment to creativity and its connection to wellbeing will be revealed through our collections both in new displays and programmes, before, during and after the delivery of any capital project.
+All we do is rooted in our collection and location and the positive legacy of Roald Dahl's creative work.
+The Museum of the future is about what we can do for and with our audiences, helping to unlock stories with, by and for everyone.